Innoactive/ansible-innoactive-portal-role/README.md

 The available Tags are:

-- *dependencies* Controls whether or not the (meta) dependencies of this role are being executed (docker and pip packages), more specific tags are available:
+- *dependencies* (alias: *prerequisites*) Controls whether or not the (meta) dependencies of this role are being executed (docker and pip packages), more specific tags are available:

   - *docker* Controls whether the docker role dependency is being executed (might want to skip if Docker already installed)
   - *pip* Controls whether the pip role dependency is being executed